Cruising at Whitecap

 But this is the Gogebic Range, a rough-and-tumble former mining area whose charm lies in authenticity, not polish.

-Hurley, 12 miles east, was known as the nation's roughest town in the 1880s, and Silver Street still has a faintly menacing air, especially where it dips past a small gantlet of "gentlemen's clubs" before transforming into the cheerily bourgeois main street of Ironwood.
+Hurley, 12 miles east, was known as the nation's roughest town in the 1880s, and Silver Street still has a faintly menacing air, especially where it dips past a small gantlet of "gentlemen's clubs" before transforming into the cheerful main street of Ironwood.

 Forty-three runs, four of them double black-diamond, plummet down Thunderhead, Eagle's Nest and Whitecap mountains, which rise in each others' shadows.
-And lines?
+And lines for the lifts?
 Barely there.

 The long, woodsy cruises down Thunderhead were our favorites, particularly Hintertux, a lovely, intimate lane that winds around the mountainside, allowing skiers to take in the view of fjord-like Weber Lake before depositing them at the bottom of Whitecap Mountain.